Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.12.10 (BR)
+- Fixed reset to Default in Galaxy setting panel badly initialyzing the player homeworld.
+- Fixed crash starting a new game after playing vanilla savegame.

 2023.12.10 (Xilmi)
 - Fixed an issue that caused the fleet-commander of the AI to underestimate the damage-output of missile-bases equipped with scatter-packs.